ApplETS/Notre-Dame-v3/README.md

 You can find out more by visiting the [wiki](https://github.com/ApplETS/Notre-Dame-Android/wiki/Architecture-(EN)).

-## Libraries and technologies
+## Libraries and tools
-This project uses a variety of libraries and technologies.
+This project uses a variety of libraries and tools.
 * Android Support Libraries
   * AppCompat v7
   * Design